Liu-Tian-Xiang/Hidden-Markov-Model/README.md

 # Hidden-Markov-Model

-Prototype code for learning a Hidden Markov model.
+Prototype code for training a Hidden Markov Model with GPU-accelerated vector summation.